ros-navigation/docs.nav2.org/tutorials/docs/get_profile.rst

 The steps within Nav2 are as follows:

 - Remove server node from the ``navigation_launch.py``, ensuring to remove from both composed and non-composed options within the file
+- In a separate launch file or using ``ros2 run`` CLI, start up the node you'd like to profile using the instructions above
 - Launch Nav2 as usual with the missing node
-- In a separate launch file or using ``ros2 run`` CLI, start up the node you'd like to profile using the instructions above
 - Once your data has been collected, control+C and cleanly finish the profiled process and the rest of the navigation

+It is important that the profiler node is launched before Nav2 so that it can take the signals from the lifecycle manager to transition up.

 Interpreting Results
 ====================